Crisfield, Maryland: History

 The success of the city's seafood industry filled the city with train soot and large quantities of oyster shells.
 Around the turn of the 20th century, businessmen would buy plots of land at the southwest edge of the city and discard the shells and soot into the salt marshes.
 This shell midden eventually grew to become a peninsula roughly a half-mile long.
 Downtown Crisfield was built atop this new land, and this leads to the common statement that Crisfield was so prosperous that it is "literally built on top of oyster shells".

 James Reed, an African American native to North Carolina was lynched by a mob of whites in Crisfield, Maryland on July 28, 1907.
 He was thought to have killed the local police chief.

 The city experienced several fires, the most well-known of which is known as the Great Fire of 1928.
 It began on March 29 at the Crisfield Opera House and quickly spread to the downtown area, completely destroying it and causing over $1 million in damages.

 Crisfield's prosperity began to decline along with the health of the Chesapeake Bay.
 Oyster populations declined to the point where the watermen could no longer fully support themselves on their daily catches.
 Some businesses began to move out of Crisfield, while others shut down.
 On April 1, 1976, the railroad that had brought prosperity to Crisfield was abandoned as Conrail was established.
 However, Maryland Route 413, a new, straight vehicular highway was built before the railroad was abandoned, along the railroad right-of-way.
 As large businesses in the United States grew, they passed the shrinking Crisfield by until the late 20th century.
 Fast-food restaurants began to slowly find business in the city, starting in the late 1990s, alongside the many seafood restaurants already in town.
 A large supermarket had been in city plans for a decade, though it wasn't until April 2010 that it opened for business.
 Crisfield has also been a target for large waterfront properties, with several large condominiums being built in the mid-2000s in the downtown area, along with other places flanking Crisfield's harbors.
 A "strategic revitalization plan" has been in the works since 2006 to address future growing needs and beautification of the city.

-Crisfield continues to be famous for its seafood throughout Maryland and the United States, particularly the Maryland Crab, and it abounds with restaurants, seafood packing houses, and seafood distribution companies.
-Several seafood restaurants across the country carry the city's name.
+In 2012, Hurricane Sandy affected the town as many businesses and homes were flooded.

 The Crisfield Armory, Crisfield Historic District, Cullen Homestead Historic District, Make Peace, Nelson Homestead, Capt.
 Leonard Tawes House, and Ward Brothers' House and Shop are listed on the National Register of Historic Places.